mateuszpolis/quiz-app-api/README.md

 # Quiz App API

 This is the API for the Quiz App.
-It provides the backend functionality for managing quizzes and questions.
+It provides the backend functionality for managing quizzes.

 ## Prerequisites